dscalzi/SkyChanger/README.md

 ####**Packet Number Key**

-The packet numbers will be bound to the range you specify in the config.yml, however anyone with the permission `skychanger.bypasslimit` will be able to specify any number for the packet. **The internal limit for the magnitude of a packet number is `2147483647` due to the fact that this is the largest number that can be stored in a 32-bit signed integer.**
+The packet numbers will be bound to the range you specify in the config.yml, however anyone with the permission `skychanger.bypasslimit` will be able to specify any number for the packet. **The highest and lowest numbers for a packet are `2147483647` and `-12147483648`, respectively.
+This is because the packet number is a 32-bit signed integer.**

 *Below is a table of useful packet numbers to know*